Kefir is like yoghurt in a lot of ways and it's delicious too but it's not yoghurt.

 I want to make "Greek" yoghurt

 Commercial producers of thick or "Greek" yoghurts usually include milk powder to change the ratio of milk solids to liquids.
-That's something that you can easily do in your own kitchen too.
-Experiment until you discover the perfect ratio.

-The traditional method is to strain off some whey by hanging the fresh yoghurt in cheesecloth overnight or until it's at the thickness you want.
 This is the method I use.
 It's simple and it doesn't require any effort or attention.
 Catch the whey in a bowl and use it instead of milk for soups, cakes, scones, batters and sauces

 Reducing the volume of milk by boiling will make a dense yoghurt too.
 This method increases the cooking time and requires more care and effort than the others.